 “Where there is love there is life.”

-Kate rose to the rank of 1st lieutenant while serving in the US Army Nurse Corps.
-She reached Omaha Beach with the 4th Auxiliary Surgical Group unit just after D-Day and was part of a field hospital surgical team in the European Theater.
-Kate was decorated with the Bronze Star for action in the Battle of the Bulge in December 1944.
+Kate, who rose to the rank of 1st lieutenant, reached Omaha Beach with the 4th Auxiliary Surgical Group unit just after D-Day and was part of a field hospital surgical team in the European Theater.
+Kate earned the Bronze Star for action in the Battle of the Bulge in December 1944.

-Andy and Kate Dedick — a real dynamic duo of medicine.
+Andy and Kate Dedick — the dynamic duo of medicine.